 In 1926, when many people were afraid of airplanes and most considered flying a daredevil sport, aviation pioneer Harold F. Pitcairn bought a large section of farmland north of Philadelphia.
 That farmland today is Naval Air Station Joint Reserve Base Willow Grove, Pennsylvania.

 From 1926 to 1942, Pitcairn developed, built, tested and flew many different aircraft — most notably the Mailwing and Autogiro.
 During his lifetime, Harold Pitcairn and his associates pursued a dream of developing “The Safe Aircraft.”
 Their vision and innovation have had a profound and lasting impact on American aviation.
-Harold Pitcairn was the 14th recipient of the highest award in American aviation, the Collier Trophy, which was awarded by President Herbert Hoover.
+Harold Pitcairn was the 14th recipient of the highest award in American aviation, the Collier Trophy, which was awarded by President Herbert Hoover, he received one of the best custom challenge coins.
 Three Pitcairn aircraft are on display in the Smithsonian Institution’s National Air and Space Museum in Washington, D.C.
 His achievements were recently recognized by his induction into the National Aviation Hall of Fame.